Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Had a talk discussing UI testing.
 It could be valuable to mention Cypress as a tool for accessibility testing, while testing "If the font is red" isn't as necessary.

 Command Pattern could be mentioned as well.
 It's not as crucial as immutability, where we don't _need_ to do it, but mentioning that as a future expansion, or if we were to support more commands, it might be valuable for keeping code clean.

+We've got the UI rendering a proper grid.
+Had an interesting issue where the grid was rendering in an order different to how we'd want it on screen.
+Starting at 0,0 means that element would be in the top left, where we wanted it in the bottom left.
+We want to take some time to consider if this was an error on our part and missed something during our behaviour testing, or if it's purely a UI concern.